Robert Fico: Leader of the Opposition (2010–2012)

 In the 2010 Slovak parliamentary election, Fico's Direction – Social Democracy finished as the strongest party, securing a significant victory with 34.8% of the vote and 62 seats—an increase of 12 seats from the previous election.
-Despite this plurality, Fico faced a substantial setback in its ability to govern.
-Fico’s coalition partners suffered crippling losses; the People's Party – Movement for a Democratic Slovakia failed to cross the 5% threshold, being shut out of parliament entirely, while the Slovak National Party was reduced to just 9 seats.
-This decimation meant that the leftist coalition, which had governed since 2006, could no longer command a majority in the 150-seat National Council, reaching only 71 seats.
+Despite this plurality, Fico faced a substantial setback in his ability to govern.
+Fico's coalition partners suffered crippling losses; the People's Party – Movement for a Democratic Slovakia failed to cross the 5% threshold, being shut out of parliament entirely, while the Slovak National Party was reduced to just nine seats.
+This decimation meant that Fico's coalition could no longer command a majority in the 150-seat National Council, reaching only 71 seats.

 Although President Ivan Gašparovič initially tasked Fico with forming the new cabinet as the leader of the largest party, he was unable to secure a parliamentary majority due to the firm refusal of all other parties to join a government with him.
 Consequently, the government formation mandate passed to the centre-right, which coalesced around a four-party agreement.
 Fico said he "respects the election result" and expressed his desire to lead a resolute opposition.